All About Steve Harrison

 The fact that many bestselling authors and successful experts give me a lot of credit for helping them become well-known feels great, but I also learned a lot from them.
 Very early on I noticed the authors and experts who got the most publicity and made the most money approached the whole “author/expert game” differently than the rest.

 What do you think separates the bestselling authors and most successful entrepreneurs from everyone else?

 Well, obviously, you need to have a compelling message or book.
 But the fact is that just gets you on the starting line so you can enter the race.
 Bestselling authors and top experts/speakers have learned to feel comfortable promoting themselves month after month, year-after year.
-They’re open to “out-of-the-box ideas” and set up their business so they have other income streams outside of their book (products, programs, speaking, seminars, and consulting).
+They’re open to outside-the-box ideas and set up their business so they have other income streams outside of their book (products, programs, speaking, seminars, and consulting).
 So when someone hears them on the radio, they can generate more revenue than simply $12 for a book.
-They might get $1,000+ for a seminar … $3,000 for a speech … $10,000+ for consulting, etc. I also noticed the most successful authors and experts are committed to learning how to market themselves, whereas the unsuccessful ones felt marketing themselves was somehow beneath them or distasteful.
+They might get $1,000+ for a seminar … $3,000 for a speech … $10,000+ for consulting … etc. I also noticed the most successful authors and experts are committed to learning how to market themselves, whereas the unsuccessful ones feel marketing themselves is somehow beneath them or distasteful.

 In 2001, I began offering seminars, coaching programs and virtual trainings to help people build a successful career around their information and expertise.
-And I’ve loved it.
+And I love it.